 Days and opening hours

-Every day throughout the year between 10 am and 8 pm.
+Every day throughout the year between 12 pm and 7 pm.
 Closed on Tuesday.
-From 1 July to 1 August 2021: open every day from 10am to 8pm.
 The Film Library is open from Monday to Friday, from 10am to 7pm (closed on Tuesdays).
-Saturday, from 10am to 1.30pm.
+Saturday, from 1pm to 6.30pm.
 The bookshop is open from 12pm to 8pm (closed on Tuesdays).

 - Adult: 10 € (Cinémathèque française and Méliès Museum ticket) Child (17 years): 5 € (Cinémathèque française and Méliès Museum ticket).